 - 1. Click the Edit options icon in the upper right corner of the policy editor panel and select Personalize from the menu. - 2.
-Select the options that you want to personalize. - Select Show Line Number to view the line numbers for the policy editor. - Select Enable Autosave and the policy is automatically saved every 10 minutes while you are editing it. - 3.
+Select the options that you want to personalize. - Select Show Line Number to view the line numbers for the policy editor. - Select Enable Autosave and the policy is automatically saved every 10 minutes while you are editing it. - Select Use Table for Navigation. - Select Character limit for Syntax Highlighting (requires restart of the Policies page). - 3.
 Click Save to save the changes.